 Eric Ravilious Downland Man

-Iconic twentieth century artist, Eric Ravilious, was inspired by the Wiltshire and Sussex Downs.
-Images such as 'The Vale of the White Horse' are among his most recognisable and truly capture the spirit of these wide-open spaces.
+Iconic twentieth century artist, Eric Ravilious, was inspired by the glorious Wiltshire and Sussex Downs.
+Beautiful paintings such as 'The Vale of the White Horse' are among his most recognisable and truly capture the spirit of these wide-open spaces.
 This is the first time many of these works have been shown together and it is the first exhibition dedicated solely to Ravilious’ fascination with the Downs of Southern England.